varadhbhatnagar/Blockchain-Insight/caseStudies/bitcoin.md

 #### Contents of a Block
 ##### Block # :
 It is a number which behaves like a counter.
 Every new block mined is given a Block # which is one greater than its previous block.
-The Block # starts from 0.Also called depth of a block in the Bitcoin Blockchain. count of current no of blocks can be seen [here](https://blockexplorer.com/api/status?q=getBlockCount "Count of blocks")
+The Block # starts from 0.Also called depth of a block in the Bitcoin Blockchain.
+Count of current number of blocks can be seen [here](https://blockexplorer.com/api/status?q=getBlockCount "Count of blocks").

 ##### Block Structure :
 | Field               | Description                                  | Size                                    |